Common Concerns About Donating to Charity

 • Extreme poverty in lower-income countries is both much worse and more tractable than in higher-income countries.
 This means that illnesses that can be easily prevented (with cheap and effective public health interventions) are instead responsible for unnecessary suffering and death.
 So it makes sense to do what we can to prevent this needless suffering.
 After all, if someone is suffering and we can help them, does it really matter where they happen to live?

 • Of course, helping one’s local community and those abroad don’t have to be mutually exclusive.
 Charity can begin at home, but when we extend our compassion (and funds) around the world, we can make an even bigger difference.
-Note: For those looking to give to a favorite local charity but also maximise impact, check out Giving Multiplier.
+Note: For those looking to give to a favorite local charity but also maximise impact, check out Giving Multiplier and/or (for animal welfare) FarmKind, which allow you to split your donation between a "super effective" charity and one close to your heart.)

 Read more: